Strongylocentrotus purpuratus: Ecology

 The purple sea urchin, along with sea otters and abalones, is a prominent member of the kelp forest community.
-The purple sea urchin also plays a key role in the disappearance of kelp forests that is currently occurring due to climate change; when urchins completely eliminate kelp from an area, an urchin barren results.
+The purple sea urchin also plays a key role in the disappearance of kelp forests that is currently occurring due to climate change; when urchins completely eliminate kelp from an area, it results in an urchin barren.
 The purple sea urchin cohabits with the red urchin (Mesocentrotus franciscanus) and the two species exhibit niche partitioning.

 Relation to humans

 Use as food

 Sea urchins like the purple sea urchin have been used for food by the indigenous peoples of California, who ate the yellow egg mass raw.

 In California, the peak gonad growth season (and therefore peak of edibility) is September–October.
 Early in the season, the gonads are still growing and the yield will be smaller.
 From November onwards the gonads are developed, however harvesting stress can induce spawning, decreasing quality.

 Role in biomedical research

-The initial discovery of three distinct eukaryotic DNA-dependent RNA polymerases was made using S. purpuratus as a model organism.
-While embryonic development is still a major part of the utilization of the sea urchin, studies on urchin's position as an evolutionary marvel have become increasingly frequent.
-Orthologs to human diseases have led scientists to investigate potential therapeutic uses for the sequences found in Strongylocentrotus purpuratus.
-For instance, in 2012, scientists at the University of St Andrews began investigating the "2A" viral region in the S. purpuratus genome which may be useful for Alzheimer's disease and cancer research.
-The study identified a sequence that can return cells to a 'stem-cell' like state, allowing for better treatment options.
-The species has also been a candidate in longevity studies, particularly because of its ability to regenerate damaged or aging tissue.
-Another study comparing 'young' vs. 'old' suggested that even in species with varying lifespans, the 'regenerative potential' was upheld in older specimens as they suffered no significant disadvantages compared to younger ones.
+Three distinct eukaryotic DNA-dependent RNA polymerases were found within the model organism S. purpuratus.
+Alongside the investigation of embryonic development, orthologs to human diseases have led scientists to investigate potential therapeutic uses for sequences found in Strongylocentrotus purpuratus.
+In 2012, scientists at the University of St Andrews began investigating the "2A" viral region in the S. purpuratus genome which may be useful for Alzheimer's disease and cancer research.
+The study identified a sequence that can return cells to a 'stem-cell' like state.
+This trait has made the species a candidate in longevity studies, particularly because of its ability to regenerate damaged or aging tissue, which was found to be upheld in older specimens as they suffered no significant disadvantages compared to younger ones.